Curstantine/melody/docs/spec.md

 There can be multiple libraries, but only one must be active at a given time.

 Stored in: Libraries are stored in the primary sqlite database.

+## Recovering

+I'll have to THINK about this.